dotnet/machinelearning-samples/README.md

-> Note: We'd love to hear your feedback about MLOps.
-Let us know your thoughts in [this survey](https://www.research.net/r/mlops-samples).
+> Note: We'd love to hear your thoughts about MLOps.
+Let us know in [this survey](https://www.research.net/r/mlops-samples).

 # ML.NET Samples